 Your marketing plan should start with your audience.
 If you’ve got a big following on Instagram, you should focus on reaching them.
 Tailor your marketing strategy to your audience.
 Cookbook marketing follows many of the same strategies you’ll use for any product or service.

-The most important activities will be building awareness about your upcoming cookbook (while you’re working on designing and publishing) and promoting your book regularly to your fans.
+The most important activities will be building awareness about your upcoming cookbook (while you’re working on designing and publishing) and promoting your book regularly on social media platforms and through email.
 If you publish recipes on your food blog, remember that you’ll be getting a lot of new traffic as people discover your recipes.
-It’s smart to promote your recipe book in these posts—even if a new user doesn’t buy the book, just seeing that you’ve published a cookbook helps establish your authority as a recipe creator.

 You might not be thinking immediately about ‘building authority’ when you publish your cookbook, but it is a valuable way to prove your knowledge and skills.
 Just seeing your cookbook available while reading your blog lets that reader know you’ve created enough content and have enough knowledge to warrant a book.
-That’s no small feat and not something you should overlook when you’re developing and implementing your marketing plans.
+That’s no small feat and not something you should overlook when developing and implementing your marketing plans.

 Cookbooks for Your Food Business